 What Background Checks Do Landlords Do?

-In most cases, when applying to rent an apartment, house, or other property from a landlord or property management company, a prospective tenant will need to submit to a background check.
-Landlords use these screenings to learn more about their applicants and make educated guesses about the kind of tenants those applicants will be.
+In most cases, when applying to rent an apartment, house, or other property from a landlord or property management company, a prospective tenant will need to agree to a background check.
+Landlords use these screenings to learn more about their applicants and make educated guesses about their risk and how the tenants suit the rudiments of existing renters.

-Landlords typically want tenants who will pay the rent on time every month, be safe and trustworthy neighbors, and respect the property.
+Landlords typically want tenants who can pay the monthly rent on time, be safe and trustworthy neighbors, and respect the property.
 Tenant background checks are geared toward finding tenants who meet these expectations.

 Tenant Background Checks: What They Include